 Stocks and shares: valuation: UK government securities and municipal securities

-As opposed to shares in a company, securities do not give rise to voting rights.
+As opposed to shares in a company, securities do not have voting rights.
 Securities are loan capital, not part of the issued share capital but part of the organisation’s borrowing.
 Unlike bank overdrafts, or other types of borrowing from the banks and financial institutions, loan capital may be held by individuals and can be bought and sold in the same way as shares.
 Each type of loan capital is a form of security.
 The security may be in the form of a debenture or Loan Stock/Notes.

 - Refer to the separate instructions if you have a valuation of unlisted securities (IHTM18280) in a company whose shares are listed.